 - Disability benefit while out of work during your recovery

-- Permanent Disability for permanent injury that affects ability to work
+- Permanent Disability for a permanent injury that affects the ability to work

 If you were injured or got sick on the job, you may be entitled to full coverage for your medical and rehabilitation costs.
 For most employees, disability benefits cover up to 67 percent of their pre-incident weekly wages during medical recovery.